-Constant Replaced by ReportClipboard The image currently held on the clipboard.
+Constant Replaced by ReportAlias (For a report generated on a root Package) The Alias of the Package, from the Package properties.
+(For a report generated on a single element) The Alias of the element, from the element properties.
+Otherwise, the constant remains empty.
 ReportAuthor The Enterprise Architect login ID of the user who is generating the report.
-ReportStatus (For a report generated on a root Package) The status of the Package, from the Package Properties.
-(For a report generated on a single element) The status of the element, from the element Properties.
-Otherwise, the constant remains empty.
-ReportName (For a report generated on a root Package) The name of the Package, from the Package Properties.
-(For a report generated on a single element) The name of the element, from the element Properties.
-Otherwise, the constant remains empty.
-ReportAlias (For a report generated on a root Package) The Alias of the Package, from the Package Properties.
-(For a report generated on a single element) The Alias of the element, from the element Properties.
-Otherwise, the constant remains empty.
-ReportVersion (For a report generated on a root Package) The version of the Package, from the Package Properties.
-(For a report generated on a single element) The version of the element, from the element Properties.
-Otherwise, the constant remains empty.
+ReportClipboard The image currently held on the clipboard.
 ReportDateLong The system-generated date in long format.
 ReportDateShort The system-generated date in short format.
 ReportFilename The file name of the generated report, as recorded on the 'Generate Documentation' dialog.
 ReportFilenameShort The current filename of the generated report.
 (Will change if the file is renamed on disk.)

-ReportTitle The name of the template used to generate the report, as selected on the 'Generate Documentation' dialog.
+ReportKeywords (For a report generated on a root Package) The Keywords of the Package, from the Package properties.
+(For a report generated on a single element) The Keywords of the element, from the element properties.
+Otherwise, the constant remains empty.
+ReportName (For a report generated on a root Package) The name of the Package, from the Package properties.
+(For a report generated on a single element) The name of the element, from the element properties.
+Otherwise, the constant remains empty.
 ReportSource The name of the Repository that was used to generate the document.
 For file-based repositories, this will be the file path and name of the project file.
 For DBMSs this will be the name of the database used.
+ReportStatus (For a report generated on a root Package) The status of the Package, from the